If you are a fan of risotto, then you are going to love this.

 What is Farro?

-Farro is an ancient whole grain that can be used in everything from soups to casseroles to warm sides to room temperature salads like this one.
+Farro is an ancient whole grain that can be used in everything from soups to casseroles to warm sides to room temperature salads.
 It’s a hearty wheat grain, with a chewy texture, and it’s a good source of iron, fiber and protein.
 Its nutritional value makes it an excellent grain to incorporate into all kinds of dishes, particularly for vegetarians.
 You can play around with it in recipes that might call for barley, wheat berries, or brown rice.

 One of the best sources for whole grain products in the world, and one of the largest is Bob’s Red Mill.
 They make flours, cereals, seeds, baking mixes, grains and more, and if you’ve ever bought even one whole grain I’m guessing there’s a good chance you bought one from Bob’s Red Mill – they are available everywhere, and they are beloved.
 Their farro is a pantry staple for me.
 It’s organic, and it cooks up nutty and chewy and I use it all the time.